Woodbrooke Quaker Study Centre

-Woodbrooke Quaker Study Centre was a Quaker college and conference facility in Selly Oak, Birmingham, England.
+Woodbrooke Quaker Study Centre is a Quaker community and educational organization, offering online courses and worship, Master's degrees through the University of Birmingham, and in-person retreats and events in various venues.
+It was formerly based at a conference facility in Selly Oak, Birmingham, England, which closed in 2023.

 Founding and history

 The only Quaker Study Centre in Europe, it was founded by George Cadbury in 1903 and occupied one of his former properties on Bristol Road.
 Woodbrooke's first Director of Studies was the biblical scholar J. Rendel Harris.
 Other early staff included Horace Gundry Alexander and Leyton Richards, a prominent pacifist who was appointed as Warden in 1916.

 The college was extended between 1907 and 1914 by the addition of a new wing, a new common room and Holland House, a men's hostel.
 By 1922 it was estimated that 1,250 British students and 400 foreign students had attended the college.

 It was federated with eight other nearby colleges, including Fircroft College, Prospect Hall, and Westhill College, known collectively as Selly Oak Colleges until the federation ended with the closure of Westhill in 2001.